The David Ross Education Trust

 Facilities for Students with Special Educational Needs / Disabilities

-The College has two classrooms dedicated to the teaching and learning of students with disabilities and/or Special Educational Needs.
+The College has two classrooms dedicated to targeted intervention, teaching and learning of students with disabilities and/or Special Educational Needs.
 Resources are constantly reviewed and kept up to date.
 There is an office for the Learning Support Faculty adjacent to these classrooms, which provides a management base for SEN in the College.

 Funding for SEN